mantejsahota2006-gif/The-Delicious-Deli/README.md

 ## Description of the Project

-Briefly describe what this Java console application does.
-Mention its purpose and who the intended users are.
-Explain the main functionality and what problems it aims to solve.
+I built a POS ordering system for the deli sandwich shop that lets customers fully customize their sandwiches.
+They can choose the bread, size, toppings, sauces, and whether they want it toasted, and they can also add drinks or chips to their order.
+The system calculates the full price, shows a complete order summary, and then saves a timestamped receipt.
+This project uses object-oriented design to organize all parts of the ordering process cleanly and efficiently.

 ## User Stories

 List the user stories that guided the development of your application.
 Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."

+- As a cashier, I want to start a new order and add sandwiches, drinks, or chips, so that I can build a complete customer order from one screen.
+- As a customer, I want to choose the bread type, size, toppings, and sauces for my sandwich, so that I can fully personalize my order the way I like it.
-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+- As a customer, I want to see a summary of my entire order including all sandwiches and extras, so that I can confirm everything is correct before checkout.
+- As a system, I want to automatically generate and save a timestamped receipt file when an order is completed, so that every transaction is properly recorded for future reference.
-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a cashier, I want to quickly add drinks and chips to an order with simple yes/no or size options, so that I can serve customers faster without unnecessary steps.

 ## Setup